hi-primus/optimus/docs/index.rst

 Installation
 -------------

-1 - Download ``libs`` folder and place the content inside your working folder.
+1 - Download ``optimus`` folder and place the content inside your working folder.

 2 - When starting pySpark in terminal, write the following line: